mcmtroffaes/pybtex-docutils/README.rst

 Installation
 ------------

-For use with sphinx, simply install `sphinxcontrib-bibtex <https://sphinxcontrib-bibtex.readthedocs.io/>`_.
+For use with Sphinx, simply install `sphinxcontrib-bibtex <https://sphinxcontrib-bibtex.readthedocs.io/>`_.

 For use with pure docutils,